A Dynamic Matching Framework for Faster Child Adoptions: IV Simulation Results

-Next, we turn to home preferences.
-In our baseline, we assume that the matchmaker perfectly knows all homes' preferences.
-Across the United States, younger children almost always find placements much sooner than older children, and homes almost universally report desires to adopt younger children.
+Across the United States, younger children almost always find placements much sooner than older children, and a county we interviewed suggested that, ceteris paribus, homes strongly prefer to adopt younger children.
 We model this as vertical differentiation among children: younger children are more desirable to homes.
-Simultaneously, our county reports that homes may have very heterogeneous willingness to adopt a child depending on behavioral characteristics.
-Therefore, we also add horizontal differentiation to home preferences.
+The cost for a child's age is quadratic as placement outcomes for children tend to worsen rapidly as a child approaches eighteen.
+Further, in our interviews, the same county reported that some homes are greatly dissuaded from adopting children with any disability, while others have more openness.
+We use this to model horizontal differentiation where $\delta_h \sim U[0,1]$.
+We test the following preference models: